 Australia is one of the gay-friendliest countries in the world, making it easy for gay and lesbian travelers to enjoy a vacation Down Under and not having to hide their sexuality or relationship.
 On the contrary – all of Australia’s major cities have a number of LGBT venues and gay and lesbian travelers can also enjoy the nightlife while they are visiting Australia’s vibrant cities.
-It’s always fun to check out the ‘local scene’ while traveling, so here are some good bars and parties you shouldn’t miss while in Australia:
+It’s always fun to check out the ‘local scene’ while traveling, so here is the rundown of LGBT Australia – places and events you shouldn’t miss while traveling in Australia:

 Melbourne is one of the gay-friendliest cities in Australia, and there is an abundance of choices for a good night out.
 But this vibrant city, always battling with Sydney for the title of the coolest city in Australia, should be on everyone’s itinerary when visiting the country – if you need more convincing, check out these 40 cool things to do in Melbourne.

 One highlight in the gay & lesbian calendar in Melbourne is the Midsumma Festival, which features more than 150 events, ranging from performance art to wild dance parties, over the course of three weeks, leading up to the Gay Pride parade.
 The festival usually takes place from mid-January to early February and it’s well worth planning your trip around it – Melbourne’s Midsumma is considered not only one of the biggest LGBT celebrations in Australia, but in the entire world!
 So if you happen to travel around Oz in January, attending Midsumma is one of the best gay and lesbian Australia experiences you can have.

 In addition to our recommendations, check Time Out Melbourne for up-to-date information on LGBT events.The gay night life primarily takes place in the city center, in St Kilda and in Collingwood.
 LGBT institutions include: